M

 • Ectropion — mastiffs are generally plagued by this condition.
 Due to an abnormality, the lower eyelids appear droopy, which can lead to conjunctivitis or keratitis.

-• Gastric torsion – the boxmas is a glutinous dog, so gastric torsion occurs when their stomachs fill with gas, fluid, and foam and starts to twist, which causes extreme pain when they move.
+• Gastric torsion — the boxmas is a glutinous dog, so gastric torsion occurs when their stomachs fill with gas, fluid, and foam and start to twist, which causes extreme pain when they move.
 Other names for this condition are bloat, gastric dilation, or gastric dilation-volvulus.

 Life Expectancy

-This mastiff mix has a long lifespan considering it is so large.
+This mastiff mix has a long lifespan, considering it is so large.
 These gigantic dogs can live for around 10 to 12 years.

 Mastiff Mix Temperament

 Don’t let the boxmas’s intimidating appearance and size fool you; they are actually gentle giants with even temperaments.
-This mastiff mix is becoming more popular amongst families with older children because they are gentle and loving but will protect their families with all they’ve got.
+This mastiff mix is becoming more popular among families with older children because they are gentle and loving, but will protect their families with all they’ve got.
 However, starting training and socialization from a young age is best.
 If the boxmas is not socialized correctly, its protective nature can make it wary of strangers or new friends, which can be awkward in social settings.

 Lastly, the boxmas dislikes being left alone, as they suffer from separation anxiety.
 Unfortunately, if they do not get the attention they need, these dogs will act out in destructive ways like chewing, digging, and barking.